 Even though Pinterest is categorized as social media, it works more like Google.
 You type your keywords and get the highest-ranking results with pictures.
 So, just like the mighty Google, Pinterest is a pretty good platform to understand with what products you can have Shopify dropshipping success.

-In my case, I tried to answer the question – what kind of jewelry for women will be trending in 2020.
+In my case, I tried to answer the question - what kind of jewelry products for women will be trending in 2022.

-Step #5: Organizing Pinterest boards for jewelry dropshipping with Shopify
+Step #5: I organized Pinterest boards for jewelry dropshipping with Shopify

 Here’s how I carried out my research on Pinterest: